 McCain's out there touting his independence.

-I've I've I've abandoned my party on numerous occasions and work with Democrats, and I I seek, I seek to continue to keep doing it.
+I've abandoned my party on numerous occasions and worked with Democrats.

 And look what it's getting you.

-Obama still mocks the independent.
+Obama still mocks the independence.

 It's not enough.

-Why don't we ask that?
+Why do we ask that?

-Why do we say Senator, you sit there all arrogant and cocky and say that McCain's independence still isn't enough for you?
+Why do we say, Senator, you sit there all arrogant and cocky and say that McCain's independence still isn't enough for you?

 Where's your independence?

-You have Zilt Zero Nada independence.
+You have Zilt Zero not an independence.

-You are following a 30 and 60-year-old liberal playbook.
+You are following a 30 and 60 year old liberal playbook.

 Senator McCain's difficulty here is that he's attacking his own party to prove his credentials with non-Republicans, but Obama does no such thing to his own party.